BenSampo/laravel-enum/README.md

 ### Model Annotation

-If you're using Laravel 7 casting, the [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) package can be used to automatically generate property docblocks for your models.
+If you're casting attributes on your model to enums, the [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) package can be used to automatically generate property docblocks for you.

 ## Migrations